Romixery/SwiftStomp/README.md

 ## License

-SwiftStomp is available under the Apache, Version 2.0 license.
+SwiftStomp is available under the MIT license.
 See the LICENSE file for more info.